5 Questions to Help You Buy Internet with Confidence

-So, how do you select the right internet connection for your business?
+Here are 5 questions to help you select the right internet connection for your business:

 Available internet connections vary by location and by provider.
 Typically, you’d have to contact each provider to find out what connections they offer at your location, and then attempt to compare the very different options to come to a conclusion.
 An alternative would be to find a provider that works with all the large carriers in town, who can tell you which connections are available at your location, saving you the time of having to contact each provider individually.

 Internet connections can range in price from as low as $70 per month to over $2,000 per month!
 While it may be tempting to choose the cheapest option, there are a number of factors to consider.
 Connection prices reflect not only bandwidth, but also reliability, repair timeframes, and service level agreements.
 We’ll share how each of the connections available to you are different, so that you can make an informed, confident decision.
-One tool we use to break down these differences is our Internet Connection Comparison Chart.
+For more information, be sure to take a look at our article that compares some common internet connections.

 Today, many providers push higher bandwidth connections than necessary (as they generally deliver a higher profit margin), therefore understanding your actual business usage is critical to avoid paying for more than you really need.
 If your business internet use consists of regularly uploading and downloading large files, your internet needs are going to be significantly different than a business whose primary uses are sending or receiving email and using cloud based applications (i.e., Salesforce.com, Microsoft SharePoint, etc.).
 Companies are frequently surprised at how little bandwidth they actually need when compared to the bandwidth speeds they often hear advertised.
 We can help make sure that the bandwidth you purchase is right-sized to your actual needs.